lgbt-foundation/whitepaper/whitepaper.md

 ### Voting Mechanism

-The advisory board of the Foundation will regularly submit grant proposals that deserve LGBT Impact support by introducing them on the Foundation website.
-Each token holder will be able to cast votes equal to the number of tokens they hold for the allocation they most strongly support for funding.
-The details of this Voting Mechanism will be announced in due time.
+The Advisory Board of the LGBT Foundation will regularly submit grant proposals that it believes deserves LGBT Impact support,  on the LGBT Foundation website.
+Each Token holder will be able to cast votes in support of the projects they believe should receive support.
+The number of votes is proposed to be equal to the number of Tokens a person holds.
+The details of this voting mechanism will be announced in due course.

 ## Footnotes